antoine3000/dok-antoine/content/assignments/2020-02-26-3D-scanning-printing/_index.md

 }
 </pre>

+Here is the code I wrote to model the oloid.
+It's simple isn't it?

 <video><source src="oloid-openscad.mp4"></video>

 ## Slicing

 The slicing process of the oloid model was very interesting because I had to add supports to keep the shape in place during printing.
 It helped me understand how supports work and how to generate them in a slicer software, which is actually super easy.

 To do so, I used [Ultimaker Cura](https://ultimaker.com/software/ultimaker-cura) and its pre-configured *Support* options.
-In order to reduce the printing time and because I knew it from my previous test, I increased the overhang angle to 55° instead of 45°.
+In order to reduce the printing time and because I knew it from my previous test, I increased the overhang angle to 55° (instead of 45°).

 ## Printing

-Printing this oloid wasn't as easy as the first test I did.
-My first attempt gave something like this:
+Printing this oloid was'nt as easy as the first test I did.
+My first attempt failed and I had to stop printing.
+It gave something like this:

 ![oloid-fail](oloid-fail.jpg)